Teaching AI Agents to Ask for Help: A Breakthrough in Human-Robot Interaction

 The Problem with Assumption-Making Robots

-The challenge isn't just technical—it's deeply human.
-When instructions are ambiguous, traditional embodied AI agents typically handle it in one of three problematic ways:
+The challenge isn't just technical, it's deeply human.
+When instructions are ambiguous, traditional embodied AI agents typically handle it in one of three problematic ways.
+This intersection of AI capabilities and real-world interaction parallels challenges explored in multimodal foundation models, where systems must understand context across vision, language, and action.

 The Ask-to-Act Framework: Teaching Robots When to Question